inspircd/docs/README.md

 ### Content

 Most of it is in `docs/3/`, which is the documentation of the current major release.
-The core documentation directly in it, and module documentation in in a subfolder.
+The core documentation directly in it, and module documentation in a subfolder.
 Each module is documented by a YAML file, that is formatted by the MkDocs extension using `mkdocs_inspircd/templates/module.md.j2`.
 The data is also interpreted by the documentation to generate tables in the core documentation (eg. to provide a list of all commands of all modules).